actions/delete-package-versions/README.md

 # Delete Package Versions

 This action deletes versions of a package from [GitHub Packages](https://github.com/features/packages).
+This action will only delete a maximum of 100 versions in one run.

 ### What It Can Do